 Lake Onuma is a freshwater lake located at an altitude of 130m on the southern slope of Mt.
-Komagatake in the eastern side of Oshima Peninsula in southwestern Hokkaido.
+Komagatake in the eastern side of Oshima Peninsula in south-western Hokkaido.
 Mt.
-Komagatake is an active volcano and lakes were formed when it erupted in 1640 causing lava to block the flow of the rivers.
-The Ramsar site includes three lakes namely Onuma, Konuma, and Junsainuma with surface areas of 616ha, 484ha, and 136ha respectively.
+Komagatake is an active volcano and the lakes were formed by a great eruption of it in 1640 when the rivers were dammed up by the erupted lava.
+The Ramsar site includes three lakes namely Onuma, Konuma and Junsainuma with surface areas of 616ha, 484ha and 36ha respectively.

-Some rivers flow into the area from the west and south, and a river flows out in the east.
+Some rivers flow in the area from the west and south, and a river flows out in the east.
 The water level of the lakes is regulated to retain the water in the lakes because the water is used for electric power generation and irrigation for agriculture.
-The lakes can be compared to dishes on a plateau because they are shallow with an average depth of 3-6m and a maximum depth of 13m.
+The lakes can be compared to dishes on a plateau because they are shallow with an average depth of 3-6m and the maximum depth of 13m.